vlcinsky/mkdocs4frame/README.md

 # MkDocs 4 FRAME

-Proof of concept of publishing browsable HTML UML models as created by Enterprise Architect.
+Proof of concept for publishing browsable HTML UML models as created by Enterprise Architect.

 # Local Installation